dpetresc/ADA_Project/README.md

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?
+Amazon Customer Reviews (a.k.a.
+Product Reviews) is one of Amazon’s iconic products.
+In a period of over two decades since the first review in 1995, millions of Amazon customers have contributed over a hundred million reviews to express opinions and describe their experiences regarding products on the Amazon.com website.

 # Research questions
 - How has reviews evolued over time (from 1995 to 2015) ?